ada-obregon/scooter-rental-qa-testing/bug-reports/cancel-order-bug.md

 1. Place an order

 **Steps:**
-1. Create a request with an existing order
+1. Create a cancel request with an existing order
 2. Send the request

 **Expected:**